seanreed1111/sinatra_assessment/Part2-Questions.md

 PART 2: SQL

+NOTE: I inserted the most of the statements inline under the relevant question just to show that I understood some of the commands.

     Create a database called wizards.
-The rest of the assesment all will take place in the wizards db. (this was done inline below rather than in the db file just to make sure I kept track of all the commands)
+The rest of the assesment all will take place in the wizards db.

     Create a table called wizards with the following columns (name, age).
         CREATE TABLE wizards (